IwanKaramazow/FastReplaceString/README.md

 # FastReplaceString
-Fast native implementation in c of a replace string script as an npm package.
+Fast native implementation in c(++) of a replace string script as an npm package.
-Replaces a string in a file. (supports Unicode)
+Replaces a string in a file.
 ## Build status

 | Platform  | Status   |